 In addition to my spice drawer, I also bought some spice jars to display on my countertop.
 I bought spice jars and labels.
 I then was able to find an expandable 3-tier kitchen organizer made from bamboo.

 The way to a functional and uncomplicated kitchen is to only have what you use.
-Over the years, I had amassed a large quantity of mixing bowls, cookware, and triplicates of spatulas, wooden spoons, measuring cups to name a few.
+Over the years, I had amassed a large quantity of mixing bowls, cookware, and triplicates of spatulas, wooden spoons, and measuring cups to name a few.
 Plus I probably had about 8 saute pans in a variety of sizes.

 When I moved, it was the perfect opportunity to donate many of the items and start anew with a simplified kitchen.
 My must-haves are: